ctcl-bregis/ctclsite-rust/config/projects/content/mct_2.md

 The SoC (System on a Chip) used by the GR3399 System on Module is the Rockchip RK3399 featuring four ARM Cortex-A53 cores and two ARM Cortex-A72 cores in a big.LITTLE configuration.

-The development board from Graperain using the RK3399 SoC may be used for another project.
+Following the new plan to use the Intel N100, the development board from Graperain using the RK3399 SoC may be used for another project.

 ##### Rockchip RK3588
 Later in 2022, I found out that Banana Pi has developed multiple System on Module devices utilizing the more recent Rockchip RK3588 SoC.